-Eligibility for Tier 2 is quite complicated, but we have it simplified below.
+Eligibility for Skilled Worker visa is quite complicated, but we have it simplified below.
 We have also produced an information sheet which can be found here.

-If you have any questions about applying for a Tier 2 visa after your studies, you can make an appointment to talk to us.
+If you have any questions about applying for a Skilled Worker visa after your studies, you can make an appointment to talk to us.

 You have successfully completed your course

 In most cases you need to have completed your undergraduate or postgraduate qualification in order to be eligible to apply under the skilled worker route.

 You will need either: the original certificate, the original transcripts, or an academic reference confirming that you have successfully completed your qualification with a UK institution.